H4HWV2011/msjarvis-public-docs/thesis/12-neurobiological-architecture.md

 Configuration files and environment variables define constitutional principles and weights that assign particular importance to safety and human dignity, and separate files specify WOAH‑style weights used when scoring and balancing agents.
 These artifacts function as a form of systemic “hormone profile,” influencing how judges and orchestrators aggregate and filter outputs and how aggressively optimization layers are allowed to explore changes.
 In code, this appears as shared configuration consulted by many components (including BBB, judge layers, and main orchestrators), rather than as a single, monolithic “mode switch.”

 A unified runtime mode switch that would dynamically move the entire system between, for example, **research**, **pastoral**, or **governance** modes is still planned rather than fully implemented.
-For now, Ms. Jarvis approximates pituitary‑like global regulation by using these shared principles and weights as common signals that many components consult when making routing or evaluation decisions, while leaving the neurobiological master and related services to operate with relatively static parameters.
+For now, Ms. Jarvis approximates pituitary‑like global regulation (central regulator in Figure 12.1) by using these shared principles and weights as common signals that many components consult when making routing or evaluation decisions, while leaving the neurobiological master and related services to operate with relatively static parameters.

 ---